 Why a MSCE?
 The American Society of Civil Engineers currently supports requiring a Masters degree or equivalent as a prerequisite for the award of a Professional Engineering license.
 Many states also require a minimum of a Masters degree to teach at the college level.
 On average, Americans holding a MS degree earn 35% to 50% more than those with only a B.S. degree.
-The MSCE will also reduce the experience requirement for engineering majors by 1 year from 4 years to 3 years in Georgia.
+The MSCE will also reduce the experience requirement for engineering students by 1 year from 4 years to 3 years in Georgia.
 Finally, the MSCE can help prepare you for the Professional Engineering Exam.

 The Master of Science in Civil Engineering (MSCE) offers concentration in three critical areas: (1) Structural and Geotechnical Engineering, (2) Transportation and Pavement Engineering, and (3) Environmental Engineering and Water Resources.